byrokrat/banking/README.md

 ### Parsing Bankgiro and PlusGiro accounts

 Use `BankgiroFactory` or `PlusgiroFactory` to parse bankgiro and plusgiro account numbers.
+(As of version 2.0 it is no longer possible to parse bankgiro or plusgiro account numbers using the regular `AccountFactory`.)

-> The `-` delimiter is optional when parsing Bankgiro and PlusGiro account numbers.
+> Note that the `-` delimiter is optional when parsing Bankgiro and PlusGiro
-> When omitted it may not be possible determine if the raw number is indeed a
+> account numbers.
+When omitted it may not be possible determine if the raw
-> Bankgiro or PlusGiro account number: `5805-6201` is a valid Bankgiro number and
+> number is indeed a Bankgiro or PlusGiro account number: `5805-6201` is a valid
-> `5805620-1` is a valid PlusGiro number.
+> Bankgiro number and `5805620-1` is a valid PlusGiro number.

 <!--
     @example plusgiro